 Different roles are played within a codependent relationship: the addict is the one with the problem, the one out of control, the one draining the family physically, emotionally, spiritually, materially, etc. The loved one of the addict assumes the role of caregiver, controlling interest, and responsible adult.
 Oftentimes, the loved ones are struggling with the same underlying conditions of fear, guilt, low self-esteem and shame.

 In John Bradshaw’s book Healing the Shame that Binds You, he demonstrates that toxic shame is the core component of our compulsions including, codependency, lying, addiction, and the drive to perfectionism.
 This toxic shame, most often experienced in childhood, results in the breakdown of our self-esteem, the destruction of the family system, and an inability to move forward and form lasting intimate relationships in our lives.
-When you take the substance away from a substance abuser, many of negative feelings, beliefs and behaviors remain for both the addict and their loved ones.
+When you take the substance away from a substance abuser, many of negative feelings, beliefs, and behaviors remain for both the addict and their loved ones.
 For sobriety to be successful and the family to be restored, all need help to heal from the effects of addiction.
-At Renaissance Recovery, we assist family members in identifying shame issues and ultimately finding resolution.
+At Renaissance Recovery, we assist family members in identifying shame issues and ultimately finding a resolution.

-12 Step Solutions
+Family Therapy and 12 Step Solutions

-The main reason we incorporate principles of the 12 step program is that it addresses many dimensions of the addiction dynamic simultaneously, incorporating elements that heal issues of the mind, body, soul and social aspects of the disease.
+The main reason we incorporate principles of the 12 step program is that it addresses many dimensions of the addiction dynamic simultaneously, incorporating elements that heal issues of the mind, body, soul, and social aspects of the disease.
 This applies to family treatment as well.

 While we utilize many other methods for family therapy, the 12 step program offers effective principles and resources to promote family recovery.